 A maximum of 12 credits of internship (including hours earned in General Studies 301) may apply toward the 12 hours required for the degree.

 Students interested in finding an internship placement should also have an up-to-date resume.
-This site offers some great advice on putting together a resume and includes suggested formats and a very helpful list of verbs to use in your resume.
+This site offers some great advice on putting together a resume.